6 things doctors never share

 I don’t recommend sharing hats and hair brushes because of the risk of head lice.
 We know that about 10 percent of kids are carriers of head lice.
 In families with children and at school, head lice can spread quickly.
 Explain to children why they shouldn’t share things that come in contact with their heads.

 It’s generally not a good idea to share toothbrushes.
 Our mouth tends to be the dirtiest part of our body.
 Transferring saliva from mouth to mouth can spread colds and strep throat, as well as other infections.

 Don’t wear other people’s unlaundered clothes.
 Workout clothes, like towels, harbor bacteria that live on your skin that can cause a variety of skin infections.
 If they’ve been washed in hot water, it’s OK.
 It’s also a good idea to bring your own yoga/exercise mat to workouts.
 If that isn’t possible, make sure to wipe down surfaces before and after workouts to reduce risk of transmitting harmful bacteria.

-Seuli Brill is a primary care physician at The Ohio State University Wexner Medical Center.
+Seuli Bose Brill is a primary care physician at The Ohio State University Wexner Medical Center.
 She is dual board certified in internal medicine and pediatrics.

 Schedule a primary care appointment online.

 Schedule now or call 614-293-5123